In 2021, most people can be forgiven for feeling as though investing in cannabis companies…

 April 8, 2020 – Update for Small Businesses Under the Families First Coronavirus Response Act

 An employer of fewer than 50 employees may deny an employee leave under the FFCRA if the employee is critical to business operations, if the labor pool at the business is too small to take over the employee’s duties, or if paid leave would cause the business to operate in the red.
-But very few businesses will be able to take advantage of this exemption.
-Attorney Gordon W. Prince outlines the rules.
+But very few businesses will be able to take advantage of this employee leave exemption.
+Attorney Gordon W. Prince outlines the rules on employee leave exemptions.

 April 2, 2020 – CARES Act and Retirement Accounts

 The Coronavirus, Aid, Relief, and Economic Security (CARES) Act includes provisions that provide assistance to retirement plan participants and sponsors as they work through the coronavirus outbreak.
-For some, the rules regarding retirement plans have changed.
-Attorney Kari Springer explains.
+As attorney P. Kristen Bennett explains, for some, the rules regarding retirement plans have changed.

 April 1, 2020 – CARES Act and Expanded Unemployment Pay

-With the unprecedented increase in applications for unemployment benefits, the FAMILIES FIRST CORONA VIRUS RESPONSE ACT (FFCRA) and the CORONAVIRUS AID RELIEF AND ECONOMIC SECURITY ACT (CARES) provide expanded unemployment compensation for workers.
+With the unprecedented increase in applications for unemployment benefits, the Families First Corona Virus Response Act (FFCRA) and the Coronavirus Aid Relief and Economic Security Act (CARES) provide expanded unemployment compensation for workers.
 Those who stand to benefit: gig workers, independent contractors, the self-employed, and others whose work history might not otherwise qualify.
-Here’s a round-up of what it all entails, from attorney Stephen R. McDonnell.
+Here’s a round-up of expanded unemployment pay, from attorney Stephen R. McDonnell.

 March 31, 2020 – CARES Act for Small Businesses